 Individuals wanting to study communication have numerous options in Houston, TX, and the surrounding area.
-Find out about the required courses for programs at three universities, and then look over a table of facts and figures about each school.
+Find out about the required courses for programs at three universities, and look over a table of facts and figures about each school.
 Information about a couple of other area colleges is included as well.

 - Students interested in attending a large, public, research university with undergraduate and graduate options in communication can consider the University of Houston, which is located around two miles from the city center.
 The school offers bachelor's and master's degrees in the field as well as multiple minor options.

-- Those looking to attend a historically black institution can find bachelor's and master's degrees as well as a minor program in communication at the public school Texas Southern University, which is also roughly two miles from downtown Houston.
+- Those looking to attend a historically black institution can find bachelor's and master's degrees in communication at the public school Texas Southern University, which is also roughly two miles from downtown Houston.

-- The University of St. Thomas, a private university with a religious affiliation, has communication bachelor's and master's degree programs.
+- The University of St. Thomas, a private university with a religious affiliation, has a communication minor and bachelor's and master's degree programs.
 The campus is situated about two miles from central Houston.

 Comparison of Schools